by Freddy Tran Nager, Founder of Atomic Tango LLC + Writer Who Loves To Read…

 As if I need more.

-I agree that sometimes the words deserve that treatment — and worse.
+I agree that certain words deserve that treatment — and worse.
 Trying to read most business writing is like trying to chew sand, even when it’s clearly laid out.
 That point conceded, when it comes to words that people might actually want to read, textual harassment hurts everyone.

 Look At What Some Yahoo!
 Did…